-Along with delivering arts in health workshops independently, I work with organisations and am currently involved in two extensive specialist projects working in children hospices and with people living with dementia.
-With a growing interest in the area of arts and health, I also guest lecture Occupational Therapy students at Cumbria University.
+Along with delivering arts in health workshops independently, I work with organisations and am currently involved in two extensive specialist projects working in children hospices and with stroke survivors.
+With a growing interest in the area of arts and health, I also guest lecture occupational therapy, physiotherapy and dance students at Cumbria University.

 In December 2013, I was awarded a Dance UK Dance Teacher Mentorship grant.
 I used this grant to support my interest in developing dance, health and wellbeing in Cumbria and the North East.
 Dance Teaching Mentoring Programme

 About Being is a project for people who have suffered a stroke.
 It is a development of a 10 week programme of work I led on the neurology ward at Cumberland Infirmary in 2017 as a part of Reaching Horizons.
 It is being generously funded by AIS who had a colleague who recently suffered a stroke www.applied.co.uk/news/ and supported by Cumbria University and Cumbria Infirmary arts in health programme, Healing Arts

 About Being starts in the hospital and then moves into the community.
 The aim of the work is to offer a space for people who have had a stroke to come together to explore, create, socialise and take part in exercise that can support their physiotherapy programmes, rehabilitation and wellbeing.
 About Being is a project where the participants take ownership of their recovery.

 Accompanied by music, the sessions focus on the positive potential of how each person can move: tracing melody with fingers, improvising and creating, all supporting participants capacity to experience more.